DeflateAwning/Python-Vi-ArrowKeys/README.md

 * 'D' presses now occur when 'd' is lifted (feels delayed).
 For video games (especially those that use WASD-keys), you'll likely want to disable this software, or use Raw Input grabbing in the video game.
 * Some keys, when typed very fast before or after a 'd', may behaviour weirdly: their position may be switched with the 'd' key.
 Examples of this include the 'tab' character.
 This can be solved on a character-by-character basis by adding them to the `config["hookKeys"]` list.
 * This program works with Synergy (keyboard/mouse sharing software) on the host computer, as long as Synergy is run in non-elevated mode.
 If Synergy is disabled then re-enabled, it must be Restarted with the "Restart" button in the tray.
-* This software does not run on Mac with systray.
+* **System Compatibility:** This software does not run on Mac with systray.
 No other testing/development has been done.

 ### Problematic Issues
 * Serious bug with keyboard having a number pad.
 When NUMLOCK is TURNED ON, the shift key does not work for arrow key presses.
 	* Example: Selection using the VI key mapping doesn't work while NUMLOCK ON
 	* This is currently fixed by requring NUMLOCK to be TURNED OFF, and all keypad keys act as their number.
-* The 'D' key registers as lowercase with capslock on, unless another key is typed at the same time (before the 'd' key up).
-	* Ex: dARK (typed slow), but ASDF works
-* While holding 'left shift', all characters typed after a 'd' will appear lowercase.
-	* Ex: Ddddddd (with 'lshift' pressed the whole time)
-	* Note: Does not apply to 'right shift' though.

 If you come up with a fix, please make a pull request.
 If you notice a bug, please open an issue and/or make a pull request.